 Brutalist Architecture in Germany

-There are many examples of Brutalist architecture to be found in Germany, from towering office buildings to sprawling university campuses.
+There are many examples of Brutalist architecture to be found in Germany, from office buildings to university campuses.
 One of the most iconic examples is the Berliner Philharmonie, designed by Hans Scharoun and opened in 1963.
 Its sweeping, tent-like roof and bold, angular forms make it a true masterpiece.

 Another famous Brutalist building in Germany is the Bierpinsel, located in Berlin’s Steglitz-Zehlendorf district.
 This unusual tower, designed by the architects Ralf Schüler and Ursulina Schüler-Witte, resembles a giant treehouse, with its concrete “branches” jutting out at various angles.